Sampling method of water for microbiology testing

 Label each bottle with the Client name, Location, Date and Time before proceeding to the site of sample collection.

-- a) When sampling from a tap, first check if there are any leaks from the tap.
+- When sampling from a tap, first check if there are any leaks from the tap.

-- c) Reduce the flow to permit filling the bottle without splashing.
-If tap cleanliness is questionable apply a solution of Sodium Hypochlorite (100mg/L) or flame the faucet before sampling.
+- Reduce the flow to permit filling the bottle without splashing.
+If tap cleanliness is questionable apply a solution of Sodium Hypochlorite (100 mg/L) or flame the faucet before sampling.
 Let water run for an additional 2-3 minutes after treatment.

-- a) Hold the closed bottle near its base and plunge it below the surface.
+- Hold the closed bottle near its base and plunge it below the surface.

-- c) Replace cap before pulling the sample out.
+- Replace cap before pulling the sample out.

 - Do not rinse the sample bottle prior to sampling.

-- Collect samples for microbiological examination in sterile containers.
+- Do collect samples for microbiological examination in sterile containers.
 The cap of the bottle should not be placed lid down at any point neither should fingers come into contact with the underside of the lid.

-- 4. If sampling open tanks, rivers, reservoirs or other sources that require dipping the container into the source, sterile bottles are required as sample containers.
+- If sampling open tanks, rivers, reservoirs or other sources that require dipping the container into the source, sterilise the outside of the bottles first.

-- 5. Use a new pair of rubber gloves for each sample.
+- Do use a new pair of rubber gloves for each sample.

 - It is helpful to leave a small air space in the bottle to facilitate mixing by shaking before examination.